 - Indirect experience: If you don’t have any work experience, start volunteering or working in your community (ex. cashier, database handling).
 Before your data science interview, be sure to take time to think about what skills you have gained working at past jobs and how you can best apply these to your data science internship.

 - Attitude: Companies want someone who is willing to go above and beyond the call of duty and someone who is adaptable to different situations.
 In addition always keep in mind that one of the main goals of an internship, for a company, is to test out potential candidates for full-time positions.

 - Structured Thinking: Having a structure not only helps an analyst understand the problem at a macro level, but it also helps by identifying areas which require deeper understanding.

 - Networking: Take part in Events taking place outside your university will have a mixed crowd where students, young professionals and managers will be in attendance.
 You never know when someone you meet might think you are the right fit for their company and put in a word that gets you at the top of that pile of resumes.

 - Culture: Every new employee in a company adds a bit to the company culture.
 It’s important that you understand the company’s culture and it fits how you work.
-However, always keep in mind that asking your interviewer these questions is extremely important, as an interview involves a mutual decision.
+However, always keep in mind that asking your interviewer these questions is amazingly important, as an interview involves a mutual decision.